-- 1. If the power is on, but you do not have video, remove all the add-on cards and cables. - 2.
+- 1. If the power is on, but you have no video, remove all the add-on cards and cables. - 2.
 Use the speaker to determine if any beep codes exist.
 Refer to Appendix A for details on beep codes.

 System Boot Failure